COV-IRT/SARS-CoV-2_workshop/module2/README.md

 Note to terminate this process press `q` to close less.
 As we can see the VCF file follows a certain standard as it has first specified meta information as part of the header (#).
 This is then followed by each line showing a single variant.

 Take your time to look into this file.
-Some of the important tags that are defined are AF (allele frequency within the sample), DP4 list of supporting reads for reference and alternative split up over `+/-` strand.
+Some of the important tags that are defined are `AF` (allele frequency within the sample), `DP4` list of supporting reads for reference and alternative split up over `+/-` strand.
 What is important to note is that each of these tags have to be defined in the header.
-Go and look up: DP and compare it to DP4.
+Go and look up: `DP` and compare it to `DP4`.

 To get a feeling about our file we want to query it a little to summarize our SNV calls.
 First we want to count the total number of SNV in this file: